center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 ------
 **Recall is the ratio of true positives to total relevant malicious events** [#f1]_

 Recall brings in all events related to a specific behavior, regardless of it’s malicious and benign.
-This ensures that all the events a defender is interested in are collected and can be further scrutinized for identifying malicious behavior.
+High recall ensures that all the events a defender is interested in are collected and can be further scrutinized for identifying malicious behavior.

 **How Precision and Recall Effect an Analytic**